 Impacts Of Covid-19 On Mental Wellness

-Various factors influence the severity of Covid-19 impacts on mental health and wellbeing.
+Various factors influence the severity of Covid-19 impacts on mental wellness and mental health.
 The factors include spreading and mortality rate, age, social and economic status, gender, availability of comorbid health conditions, individual’s mindset, and occupation.
-This is because Covid-19 related stressors vary across groups of people in different countries.
+This is because Covid-19-related stressors vary across groups of people in different countries.

 According to surveys, depression, anxiety, stress, substance use disorder, and post-traumatic stress disorder are the most common mental conditions among the general public, resulting from the Covid-19 pandemic.
 However, other conditions such as somatization, self-rated distress, and stigmatization are typical to a particular group of people.
 Let’s dive deeper into discussing the impacts.